Custody & Support

-- To find more information about accessing the annotated version of the statutes in print at Jenkins or through other resources, please see the Pennsylvania Statutes guide.
+- To find more information about accessing the annotated version (a version with notes that explain or comment on the law) of the statutes in print at Jenkins or through other resources, please see the Pennsylvania Statutes guide.

 - Please note: Local rules of court may also apply, so please check the local rules in your jurisdiction.

 - To find information about accessing the Pennsylvania Rules of Civil Procedure in print at Jenkins or through other resources, please see Pennsylvania Court Rules - State guide.
 For information about accessing local rules of courts, see the Pennsylvania Court Rules - County guide.

 Secondary materials, such as encyclopedias, practice guides, and treatises (books on a particular topic) can be excellent tools for getting started.
 They will give you an overview of the law in a particular area and often provide very practical tips.
 For more information, including how to access the following through Lexis or Westlaw, please see the Pennsylvania Secondary Materials guide.
 For additional titles try searching our catalog.

 The following practice and form book sets are available at Jenkins.
 Many of these sets include sample forms that can be accessed as electronic files from our in-house Lexis or Westlaw terminals when available.
 Please ask a librarian for assistance with this process.

 Dunlap-Hanna Pennsylvania Forms LexisNexis